 Due to the possible negative characterization of discharge associated with an involuntary separation the Ad Sep process affords you much greater due process than many circumstances found in the civilian world.

 Aden Wilkie, a military attorney represents military members facing administrative discharge processing.
 Located in Jacksonville, Wilkie serves the entire state of North Carolina as well as its surrounding states.
 He is also able to service any military installation located in the United States, but travel fees will apply.
-If you’ve been informed that you are being considered for administrative discharge from the military, call The Devil Dog Defender at 910-333-9626 for a free consultation about your case.
+If you’ve been informed that you are being considered for administrative discharge from the military, call The Devil Dog Defender at 910-333-9626 for a consultation about your case.

 Administrative Separation FAQs

 Administrative discharge from the military is less severe than a court-martial.
 However, it can still have lifelong effects on ones employment, eligibility for benefits and military social standing.

 How Long Does It Take to Get Admin Separated?

 When the initiating command and the separation authority aren’t located in the same region, processing typically takes 30 working days.

 If a board is required, the action should be completed within 50 working days after notification of separation.

 Administrative separation or administrative discharge is the military’s way of firing you.
 It means your branch of service either doesn’t have enough evidence of misconduct to punish you with an Article 15, or you just “aren’t working out” for them.